divyaaf/divyaaf/README.md

 ✨ **About Me**

-* 🌱 I'm currently expanding my knowledge in web development (HTML, CSS, JavaScript) and software testing.
+* 🌱 I'm currently expanding my knowledge in software testing or tech field.
 * 💼 I previously completed a one-year internship as an Application Tester at Mandiri Utama Finance.
-* 🎯 I'm focusing on building a solid foundation in Product Quality Assurance and creating accessible web applications.
+* 🎯 I'm focusing on building a solid foundation in Product Quality Assurance.
 * 🌐 Check out the live website here: [divyaaf.github.io](https://divyaaf.github.io)
 * 📫 How to reach me: [https://www.linkedin.com/in/divya-asri-febrianty/]

+🎀 **Thanks for stopping by!**
+Feel free to check out my repositories and connect with me—I'm always open to learning and collaborating.